aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    of an end-to-end network slice, such as the Radio Access Network (RAN) and the Core Network (CN) segments, with a specific performance commitment.
-An IETF network slice could be composed of network slices from multiple technological and adminstrative domains.
+An IETF network slice could be composed of network slices from multiple technological and administrative domains.
 For OTN network domains, an IETF network slice may be realized by means of slicing OTN network resources, e.g. ODU time slots, to achieve desired performance commitments.